iamtango/JS-Notes/README.md

     console.log(fruit.toUpperCase());
     }

+Object me for of loop nahi laga skte hai

 # for in loop gives index when working with Array and give key when working with Object & to it is also use to iterate Object

     for(let index in fruits){